stefanschramm/retroload/README.md

 ### Playing tape archives directly

-When the `-o` option is omitted, retroload automatically tries to play the generated audio data using the [speaker library](https://www.npmjs.com/package/speaker).
+When the `-o` option is omitted, retroload automatically tries to play the generated audio data.

 ## Example collection